BCara/bcara.github.io/_pages/about.md

 {% include gallery id="layouts_gallery" %}

 Not quite.
 After an extensive tour around Southern and Eastern Africa, they have continued their incredible journey.
 The trip started with a quick stopover in Dubai and then straight on to Cape Town to begin the African adventure.
-The African trip was guided by Africa Travel Company and included multiple game drives, cultural experiences, and scenic excursions.

-42 days, 10,310 km travelled, and 7 countries visited:
+The African trip was guided by Africa Travel Company and included multiple game drives, cultural experiences, and scenic excursions (42 days, 10,310 km travelled, and 7 countries visited).

-    Namibia
-    Botswana
-    Zimbabwe
-    Zambia
-    Malawi
-    Tanzania
-    Kenya

 After their African adventure, Cara and Joe continued their journey to **South America** and **Central America** in early 2018.
 They explored the diverse landscapes, vibrant cultures, and historic sites of the continent, adding another incredible chapter to their travel stories.